-When Jesus says that the greatest of the commandments is to love God with the whole heart, soul, mind and strength, he is saying something similar to what happened to my sister to happen to us.
-He is appealing to us to surrender to God totally, completely and entirely and to be transformed by his love.
+When Jesus says that the greatest of the commandments is to love God with the whole heart, soul, mind and strength, he is indicating to us that if we want to belong to God we have to surrender to him completely and entirely.
+Jesus is appealing to us so that we give to God the totality of what we are and to let ourselves be transformed by his love.
 He wants that nothing of us might be left outside of the love of God.